Europe tries to cut deal to close failing banks

 After more than three years of financial market turmoil following the bailouts of Greece, Ireland, Portugal and Cyprus, establishing a more unified banking system in the euro zone is seen as critical to defend against future crises.

-But France and Germany have different visions of how a banking union would work in practice, with Berlin concerned about an over-centralization of powers in a bank agency.
+But France and Germany have different visions of how a banking union would work in practice, with Berlin concerned about an over-centralisation of powers in a bank agency.

 Germany also does not want a single fund to pay for the clean-up.
 France, backed by Italy and Spain, however, want a new pan-euro zone show of unity.